Converting 3D Geometry Into

 used to get identical results...

-Adjust the edge length down to get a cleaner but slower to render
+Adjust the edge length to get a cleaner end product at the expense of

 Conclusion